-No intertidal offshore wind project in Vietnam reached commercial operation last year, although more than 300 MW of intertidal project capacity missed their COD deadline in 2021 and more turbines were installed at a few intertidal projects in 2022.
-This is because the ceiling price used by Vietnam Electricity (EVN) as the cap to negotiate PPAs with investors for their renewable energy projects was missing until January 2023.
+- Outside of China and Europe, two other markets reported new offshore wind installations in 2022: Taiwan (1,175 MW) and Japan (84 MW).
+In February 2022, the Ministry of Economic Affairs' Bureau of Energy predicted a total of 2,016 MW offshore wind capacity would be added in Taiwan in 2022.
+However, only 145 offshore wind turbines across four projects were connected last year.
+This is due in part to the COVID-19 pandemic and typhoon-related disruptions.
+In Japan, the 140 MW Akita Noshiro Port wind farm was scheduled to achieve full commissioning by the end of 2022.
+All the turbines were installed by early December, but only the 84 MW Noshiro Port offshore wind farm was commissioned in 2022. - No intertidal offshore wind project in Vietnam reached commercial operation last year, although more than 300 MW of intertidal project capacity missed their COD deadline in 2021 and more turbines were installed at a few intertidal projects in 2022.
+This is because the ceiling price used by Vietnam Electricity (EVN) as the was in Europe and 3 GW in Taiwan.

-• The US is the only market with offshore wind in operation in the Americas, but no offshore turbine or project was commissioned in 2022, as in the previous year. was in Europe and 3 GW in Taiwan.
 In Europe, the UK awarded the most offshore wind capacity (7 GW) through the Contracts for Difference (CfD) Allocation Round 4, followed by the Netherlands (1.5 GW) and Germany (980 MW).
 The two 'subsidy-free' tenders (760 MW each) that were launched and awarded in

+- cap to negotiate PPAs with investors for their renewable energy projects was missing until January 2023. - The US is the only market with offshore wind in operation in the Americas, but no offshore turbine or project was commissioned in 2022, as in the previous year.